Laghw

+In Islam, Laghw (لغو) refers to all forbidden forms of speech; it includes nonsense, lies, and talk that is ugly, useless, or indecorous.
+Laghw is believed to obstruct good and invite evil, and to be excluded from paradise.

-According to the Al-Furqan Sura (chapter) of the Qur'an, Muslims are to avoid such things and pay them no mind; "... if they pass by some evil play or evil talk, they pass by it with dignity".
+According to the Al-Furqan Sura (chapter) of the Qur'an, Muslims are to avoid such things; "... if they pass by some evil play or evil talk, they pass by it with dignity".

-Avoiding Laghw is an important attribute for being a successful Muslim as described in Sura Mu’minun (The Believers) of the Qur'an 23: 1–9.
+Avoiding Laghw is an important attribute for success as a Muslim as described in Sura Mu’minun (The Believers) of the Qur'an 23: 1–9.

-“Successful indeed are the believers.
-Who offer Salat with all solemnity and full submissiveness.

-Those who turn away from Al-Laghw (dirty, false, evil & forbidden speech).